Specialist Vets in DublinSpecialist Vets in DublinSpecialist Vets in Dublin

 rabbit

-St Francis Dispensary is an independent registered charity (established in 1926) providing veterinary care for cats and dogs, with a focus on offering treatment “at affordable rates” for owners of limited means.
-The clinic appears set up mainly for routine, day-to-day veterinary care and common procedures (vaccines, microchipping, neutering), supported by in-house blood testing (Idexx haematology and biochemistry machine) and a diabetes clinic.
+St Francis Dispensary is an independent registered charity, established in 1926, offering veterinary care for cats and dogs in Inchicore, Dublin.
+Its focus is on affordable treatment for owners of limited means, with services centred on routine veterinary care and common procedures.
+Facilities mentioned include in-house blood testing with Idexx haematology and biochemistry equipment, alongside a diabetes clinic.

 #1 Ranking